rfn900/todos/README.md

 - The application needs to show an overview of all lists as well as the details of single lists
 - The code should be in a public repo on Github
-- No pointless comments and no `console.log`, should be left in the final version of the code.
+- No pointless comments and no `console.log` should be left in the final version of the code.

 ## Requirements for _VG_